aidanastridge/aidanastridge/README.md

 ## Hey!

 #### My name is Aidan Astridge and I'm a developer in data visualization and web development.
-Went to [York University](https://www.yorku.ca/) for Management Science/Operations Research.
+I went to [York University](https://www.yorku.ca/) for Management Science/Operations Research.
 I'm also an artist, puzzler, and a Neurological fighter!